jamesmontemagno/CurrentActivityPlugin/README.md

 ## Version 2.0

-When plugin is installed, follow the below steps to initialise in your project.
+When the plugin is installed, follow the below steps to initialize in your project.
 There are two ways to initialize this:

 ### Main/Base Activity Level